-National City, California abuts San Diego, and has long been known for having a substantial problem with prostitution, particularly along a “strip” that crosses into San Diego.
-The National City Police Department (NCPD) began focusing on combating demand in the 1980s, by conducting reverse stings.
+National City, a city of about 56,000 residents near San Diego, has long been known for having a substantial problem with prostitution, particularly along a “strip” that crosses into San Diego.
+The National City Police Department (NCPD) began focusing on combating demand in the 1980s by conducting reverse stings.
 Knowing that the strip and its associated prostitution activity crossed jurisdictional lines, the NCPD and the San Diego PD agreed to mutually allow each police department to pursue investigations and enforcement operations across the city boundary.
 Reverse sting operations are still conducted periodically; up until about 2008, they would conduct one every week or two, but that has been reduced due to budget restrictions.
 To maintain the effectiveness of decoys, the NCPD would borrow female officers from San Diego Harbor Police, the Chula Vista Police Department, and the San Diego Sheriff’s Department, and train them to serve as decoys.

-Online reverse stings are also conducted.
-For example, in March 2019 detectives from National City Police Department collaborated with personnel from the San Diego Sheriff Department, Escondido Police Department, San Diego Human Trafficking Task Force, San Diego County Probation, San Diego Police Department, San Diego County District Attorney’s Office, California Department of Justice, and the Naval Criminal Investigative Service conducted an operation targeting individuals seeking prostitution via the internet.
+Online reverse stings have also been conducted.
+For example, in March 2019, detectives from the National City Police Department collaborated with personnel from the San Diego Sheriff”s Department, Escondido Police Department, San Diego Human Trafficking Task Force, San Diego County Probation, San Diego Police Department, San Diego County District Attorney’s Office, California Department of Justice, and the Naval Criminal Investigative Service to conduct an operation targeting individuals seeking prostitution via the internet.
 As a result of this enforcement effort, 7 men made arrangements over the internet to trade money for sex acts.
-These men went to an agreed location where they were contacted and arrested by law enforcement officers for the violation of California Penal Code 647(b)(1) – soliciting or agreeing to participate in any act of prostitution.
+These men went to an agreed-upon location where they were contacted and arrested by law enforcement officers for the violation of California Penal Code 647(b)(1) – soliciting or agreeing to participate in any act of prostitution.

-The city has also employed shaming tactics, seized the autos of arrestees, and public education efforts.
-Arrested johns have also been required to adhere to SOAP orders and to provide community service.
+The city has also employed identity disclosure tactics, seized the vehicles of arrestees, and conducted public education efforts.
+Arrested sex buyers have also been required to adhere to SOAP orders and to provide community service.
 Autos are seized pursuant to a municipal ordinance that allows for seizures if a vehicle is used to commit a crime within 1000 feet of a residence.

 National Assessment Survey, Interviews and Site Visit